dvd101x/mathjs-help/readme.md

-This is an explorer for mathjs functions.
+This is an explorer for mathjs embedded documents in functions.

-Includes instant search, navigation bar, examples and playground.
+Includes instant search, navigation bar, examples and a playground for each function.

 [Site](https://dvd101x.github.io/mathHelp/)